Baylor-SEII-Projects-Fall-2024/pet-adoption-f24-team-2/pet-adoption-api/src/main/java/petadoption/api/recommendation/README.md

 ## Future Additions

 I plan to add other features such as:
-- Resetting a user's preferences
 - Letting them choose their preferences manually
+- Resetting a user's manual preferences
+- Resetting ALL of a user's preferences

 Essentially just adding more ways to manipulate a user's likes.